Managing the power

 For a demonstration of the calculation of the increase of efficiency of an atmospheric steam engine with forced expansion I chose an expansion ratio of 1:2, i.e. the steam inlet valve is closed when the piston is halfway up, or in other words, when the volume of the cylinder is filled with one part of steam and the steam is expanded to twice this volume.

 PV diagram number 2 indicates the moment when the inlet valve is closed and no more steam is admitted into the cylinder.
 Between numbers 2 and 2* the piston is still moved upwards by the inertia of the flywheel.
 The flywheel is adding work to the system (and thereby is slowed down a bit).
-Volume and pressure of the steam are changing, so it is either an adiabatic process or an isothermal process (or something in between).
-According to the definition an adiabatic process is without exchange of heat and an isothermal process is with exchange of heat otherwise the temperature could not be kept at the same level.
-As the steam vessel is at substantially at the same temperature, especially when a heat jacket is applied, there may be substantial heat transfer, at least f the steam that is close to the vessel walls.
-As the volume is changing there might be sufficient turbulence for heat transfer from the outer layers of the steam to the inner layers.
-When we look at the curves for an adiabatic process (green dashed line) and an isothermal process (dashed red line) we see that for temperature and pressure range they are quite close.
+Assuming that volume and pressure of the steam are changing so quickly, that there is no time to exchange heat with the cylinder walls this process is considerd to be an adiabatic process.
+The diagram shows the curves for an adiabatic process (green dashed line) and an isothermal process (dashed red line).

 The expansion, however, produced a less favorable pressure profile for the descending piston.
 One possible solution to counteract this effect is to design the connecting machinery in such a manner that the chain at the large lever's outer end will consistently apply the same amount of force to raise the pump rods.
 Typically, the chains that joined the piston rods to the arch head of the beam ran around the circumference of a circle.
 To produce a constant force when lifting the water, the piston's force on the lever and pump rods can be adjusted by forming these segments into suitable spiral parts.
 [20] This compensation was the subject of Mr. Watt's third patent, issued on March 12, 1802, for certain improvements upon steam-engines and certain new pieces of mechanism to be added thereto.